Fresh-Advance/Invoice/README.md

 * Branch b-7.0.x is compatible with OXID Shop compilation 7.0.0-rc.2 and up
 * Branch b-7.1.x is compatible with OXID Shop compilation 7.1.0 and up

+Note: Not all latest features are available in the older branches.

 ## What to expect in next versions

-* Possibility to automatically generate and send the invoice with order confirmation email
 * Show Vat for every product in list
 * The Credit note issuing functionality
 * Possibility to send generated invoice or credit note by email with button click.
-* Other improvements? (feel free to ask in Issues section for possible additional functions)
+* Other improvements? (feel free to ask in the Issues section for possible additional functions)

 ## Installation